Festus-Kwafo/church_data_project/README.md

 ## Contact

-If you have any questions or comments about this project, please feel free to contact me at <your-email-address>.
+If you have any questions or comments about this project, please feel free to contact me at festuskwafo@gmail.com.